- Delivery Method:

 A New Tobacco Product Without Required Marketing Authorization Is Adulterated and Misbranded

-FDA has determined that you manufacture, sell, and/or distribute to customers in the United States THE VAPIN SON Pimp Juice .3% e-liquid product without a marketing authorization order.
+FDA has determined that you manufacture, sell, and/or distribute to customers in the United States THE VAPIN’ SON Pimp Juice 6% 60ml e-liquid product without a marketing authorization order.

 Conclusion and Requested Actions

-Your firm is a registered manufacturer with over 22,000 products listed with FDA.
-It is your responsibility to ensure that your tobacco products comply with each applicable provision of the FD&C Act and FDA’s implementing regulations.
-Failure to adequately address this matter may lead to regulatory action, including, but not limited to, civil money penalties, seizure, and/or injunction.
+It is your responsibility to ensure that all of your tobacco products comply with each applicable provision of the FD&C Act and FDA’s implementing regulations.
+Failure to address any violations of the FD&C Act, 21 U.S.C. § 301 et seq., Chapter IX, relating to tobacco products including the tobacco regulations in 21 C.F.R.
+Parts 1140, 1141, and 1143, may lead to regulatory action, including, but not limited to, civil money penalties, seizure, and/or injunction.
 However, this Warning Letter does not constitute “written notice” for purposes of section 303(f)(9)(B)(i)(II) of the FD&C Act.
 Please note that tobacco products offered for import into the United States that appear to be adulterated and/or misbranded may be detained or refused admission.

 The violations discussed in this letter do not necessarily constitute an exhaustive list.
 You should take prompt action to address any violations that are referenced above, as well as violations that are the same as or similar to the ones stated above, and take any necessary actions to bring your tobacco products into compliance with the FD&C Act.

-Please submit a written response to this letter within 15 working days from the date of receipt describing your corrective actions, including the dates on which you discontinued the violative sale, and/or distribution of these tobacco products and your plan for maintaining compliance with the FD&C Act.
+Please submit a written response to this letter within 15 working days from the date of receipt describing your actions to address any violations and bring your products into compliance, including the dates on which you discontinued the violative sale, and/or distribution of these tobacco products and your plan for maintaining compliance with the FD&C Act.
 If you believe that your products are not in violation of the FD&C Act, include your reasoning and any supporting information for our consideration.
 This letter notifies you of our findings and provides you with an opportunity to address them.
 You can find the FD&C Act through links on FDA’s homepage at http://www.fda.gov.

-Please note your reference number, ER2100176, in your response and direct your response to the following address:
+Please note your reference number, ER2200646, in your response and direct your response to the following address:

 FDA Center for Tobacco Products